mathfox/rbx-topo-runtime/README.md

 ## Builtin hooks

-useEvent
+- useEvent
-useThrottle
+- useThrottle

 There is `useHookState` function for implementing custom hooks.

-## Side note
+## Addons

-Not a single test has been written for the package so it may contain There has not been written any test
+There is `topo-hooks` package that adds other useful hooks.